-The fund has two aims: to provide a growing level of income over any three-year period through investment in a range of assets from around the world; and to provide capital growth of 2-4% on average per year over any three-year period.
+The fund has two aims: to provide a growing level of income over any three-year period through investment in a range of assets from around the world; and to provide capital growth of 2-4% on average per year over any three-year period, while applying environmental, social and governance (ESG) criteria.
 The core of the fund comprises company shares and fixed income securities, with a focus on income-generating assets.
-It may also invest via derivatives or through other funds.
+The fund may also invest via derivatives or through other funds.
 The holdings in different asset classes will be adjusted regularly according to where the fund manager sees the most value and to manage risks.
 There is no guarantee that the fund will achieve a positive return over any period.
 Investors may not get back the original amount they invested.
+The fund invests in securities that meet the ESG criteria, applying an exclusionary approach as described in the prospectus.
+The recommended holding period of this fund is three years.
+In normal market conditions, the fund's expected average leverage - how much it can increase its investment position by borrowing money or using derivatives - is 100% of its net asset value.